-Currently, Mr. Garcia represents numerous confidential clients in connection with alleged violations of the Foreign Corrupt Practices Act (FCPA); a former senior trader at a major financial institution in connection with the DOJ’s ongoing criminal investigation into alleged manipulation of LIBOR; a former senior director at another major financial institution in connection with a CFTC investigation into alleged manipulation of ISDAFix, the benchmark rate for the swaps market; and a confidential client in connection with an investigation of alleged price fixing in the market for oil futures and other energy derivatives.
+Currently, Mr. Garcia represents numerous confidential clients in connection with alleged violations of the Foreign Corrupt Practices Act (FCPA); a Fortune 500 company in connection with an investigation of alleged price fixing in the market for oil futures and other energy derivatives; the audit committees of several public companies in connection with confidential internal investigations; a former senior trader at a major financial institution in connection with the DOJ’s ongoing criminal investigation into alleged manipulation of LIBOR; a former senior director at another major financial institution in connection with a CFTC investigation into alleged manipulation of ISDAFix, the benchmark rate for the swaps market; a confidential client in connection with an SEC investigation of an asset manager; a bond trader in connection with a criminal investigation; and the former CFO of a Fortune 500 company in connection with various inquiries.
 Since joining Weil, Mr. Garcia has also represented General Electric Company and several of its senior officers in connection with securities class action litigation in the Southern District of New York relating to statements made concerning GE’s dividend, access to the commercial paper markets, and exposure to subprime and noninvestment grade debt.
-Other representative clients include Morgan Stanley, Barclays, AIG, DirecTV, and Optimer Pharmaceuticals, Inc.
+Other representative clients include Morgan Stanley, Barclays, Aeropostale, AIG, DirecTV, and Optimer Pharmaceuticals, Inc.

 Other recent experience includes:

 - Representing numerous confidential clients in connection with SEC and DOJ investigations relating to alleged violations of the Foreign Corrupt Practices Act;

 - Representing Aéropostale, Inc. and its senior officers in connection with a securities class action in the Southern District of New York related to alleged misstatements made concerning Aéropostale’s earnings;